 - Reflex is a graphical tool that helps the user to execute data reduction workflows which contain several recipes.
 This dramatically decreases the time the user needs to run a whole reduction chain, from calibration and raw data down to the final products.
-Reflex takes care of grouping the different data sets, associating the calibration frames and managing the interdependencies between recipes in the calibration cascade. - Gasgano is a data management tool that simplifies the data organization process, offering automatic data classification and making the data association easier (even if automatic association of frames is not yet provided).
-Gasgano determines the classification of a file by applying an instrument specific rule, while users must provide this information to the recipes when they are executed manually using EsoRex from the command line.
+Reflex takes care of grouping the different data sets, associating the calibration frames and managing the interdependencies between recipes in the calibration cascade.
+Reflex is the recommended software tool for reducing your data. - Gasgano is an alternative data management tool that simplifies the data organization process.
 In addition, Gasgano allows the user to execute directly the pipeline recipes on a set of selected files. - EsoRex is a command line tool used to run the pipeline recipes.
 EsoRex commands can be easily scripted. - The Paranal observatory implements automatic data management tools that trigger the execution of pipeline recipes.
 This aspect is not covered in this manual.